rksingh15/JavaScript_/README.md

 Potential topics to explore:
 - Advanced functions (callback, closure)
-- Array methods (map, filter, reduce, etc.)
+- More on array methods
 - String methods
 - Objects and methods
 - DOM manipulation